Children's Climate Risk Index: Egypt Report - Egypt

 Notes to Editors:

-The global Children's Climate Risk Index, which was released in 2021, is a composite index based on a multi-shock model that captures the exposure of children to multiple climate and environmental shocks and stress.
+The CCRI is a composite index based on a multi-shock model that captures the exposure of children to multiple climate and environmental shocks and stress.
 The index covers the various sectors related to the well-being of children, focusing on aspects that can contribute to child deprivation in the context of climate-related and environmental shocks and stresses.

 The Index is calculated based on a set of indicators across two pillars:

-Pillar 1 that measures the exposure of children to climate and environmental hazards, shocks and stresses.
+- Pillar 1 that measures the exposure of children to climate and environmental hazards,

-Pillar 2 that captures child vulnerability to climate and environmental shocks and stresses.
+- Pillar 2 that captures child vulnerability to climate and environmental shocks and

 [1] Pillar 1 of the Children's Climate Risk Index.
 The other pillar captures child vulnerability to climate and environmental shocks and stresses.